ZupIT/beagle-docs/content/en/resources/customization/beagle-for-react-native/_index.md

 ---
 title: Beagle for React Native
-weight: 188
+weight: 189
 description: >-
-  You will find here the main classes that are part of Beagle's framework for Beagle React Native.
+  You will find here the main classes that are part of Beagle's framework for React Native.
 ---

 ---